michaelkrzyzaniak/Beat-and-Tempo-Tracking/README.md

 ## Tempo Tracking
 ##### Overview
-This library uses the method described in this paper: http://webhome.csc.uvic.ca/~gtzan/output/taslp2014-tempo-gtzan.pdf
+For tempo tracking, this library uses the method described in this paper: http://webhome.csc.uvic.ca/~gtzan/output/taslp2014-tempo-gtzan.pdf

-For each new sample in the oss, the oss is autocorrelated, and several of the highest peaks are taken to be candidate tempos.
+At ecah timestep, the oss is autocorrelated, and several of the highest peaks are taken to be candidate tempos.
 The candidates are scored by cross-correlating the the oss with ideal pulse trains at the respective tempo.
 The candidate with the highest score is considered to be the current local tempo estimate.
 The tempo estimator maintains a decaying histogram of tempo estiamtes.
 For each new estimate, a Gaussian spike whose mean is the new tempo estimate is added into the histogram, and the highest peak in the histogram is taken to be the current tempo of the music.

 ##### Autocorrelation Exponent
 ```c